helenx15/FireboyandWaterGirl/README.md

-# FBWG3
+# FBWG
-Because I messed up again
+The Best Version of FBWG EVERR!!! kablam!!
+I edited the readme